kiz4ru/SMS-KIZ4RU/README.md

 ## Requirements

 - Python 3.x
-- An account with an SMS sending service (e.g., Twilio, Textlocal).
+- An account with an SMS sending service (Textlocal).

 ## Installation